imscaradh/clevermaze/README.md

 CleverMaze
 ==========
-Here will exist a multi-level labyrinth game
+One time this will be a multi-level labyrinth game for android